Transport in UK

 Grab

-Grab is one of Southeast Asia’s ride-hailing giants, offering rides, food delivery, and hotel booking services.
-It’s a must-have app for any tourist traveling to Thailand, Indonesia, and Malaysia.
+Grab is Southeast Asia’s ride-hailing giant.
+It offers ride, food delivery, and hotel reservation services.
+It’s a must-have app for any traveler from Thailand, Indonesia, or Malaysia.

 Bolt

-Bolt is a cheap ride-hailing app that can be located in Europe, Africa, and Asian areas.
-It’s cheap and reliable.
+Bolt is a budget ride-hailing app available in Europe, Africa, and Asia.
+It’s cost-effective and dependable.

 Utilizing Transportation Apps